Guatemala City, Guatemala: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Check that you choose the necessary kind.
-The majority of adapters on sale are simply plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most areas.
+A plug adapter that supports outlet types A and B. Check that you choose the correct type.
+The vast majority of adapters currently available are just plugs and expect your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most countries.

 A portable power bank, like this one

-If you see the Ixchel Museum of traditional costumes, wear museum-appropriate clothing and take:
+If you go to the Ixchel Museum of traditional costumes, wear museum-appropriate clothing and take:

 July